The Protein Bar vs Protein Powder Debate Just Got a Third Option

 Q: Are gummies for "serious" athletes or casual gym-goers?

 A: Serious athletes need reliable, consistent protein intake more than anyone.
-The format that ensures compliance serves performance better than the format that looks "serious" but gets skipped.
+The format that gets consumed every session serves performance better than the format that looks "serious" but gets skipped.

 The Bottom Line